John-Carlsson/SE4AI/README.md

 ### Starting the Application

 To start the combined Application just run main.py, to start the FER application run gui_fer.py and to start the SER application run the file main_ser.py in the SER folder.

+If you want the fer Dataset and want to run the FER model run nnmodel.py, where you will automatically fetch the dataset over the fetch dataset script.
+For the SER model run model_ser.py.
+There are also ipynb files included with visualisations.

+## Demo

+For the FER Demo: https://drive.google.com/file/d/1a25Jo0l7fwsFXtUNEdcOOBaPUbsTWeou/view?usp=sharing For the Combined Demo: https://drive.google.com/file/d/1Wl-PClEC4o_9wKDE3NU5kT_-w5uXieZg/view?usp=sharing

 ## Datasets